seanmarcia/Scraping/nokogiri/nokogiri.md

 !SLIDE bullets incremental
 # What is Nokogiri?#
-* A HTML/XML reader that parses out that information in a useable format
+* An HTML/XML reader that parses out information in a useable format
-* Can search the the nokogiri data using xpath or css selectors
+* Can search the Nokogiri data using xpath or css selectors
 * Let's install it

 !SLIDE commandline incremental